 International observers believe that the Chinese government’s harassment of Chen Guangcheng’s family—including Chen Kegui’s arrest—is part of the government’s pattern of unlawfully persecuting rights lawyers and their families.
 The Chen family continues to face harassment and intimidation.

-His father reports that Chen Kegui has been subjected to torture while in detention, including severe beatings and sleep and food deprivation.
+His father reported that Chen Kegui was subjected to torture while in detention, including severe beatings and sleep and food deprivation.
 Chen Kegui told his father that authorities threatened him with life in prison if he files an appeal or does not cooperate with authorities.